awslabs/bedrock-usage-analyzer/README.md

 ## ⚠️ **Important Disclaimer**

-**This is sample code provided for educational and demonstration purposes only.** Before using this tool in any production or critical environment, you are strongly advised to review all code thoroughly and evaluate it against best practices, security and compliance standards, and other requirements.
+**This is sample code provided for educational and demonstration purposes only.** Before using this tool in any environment, you are strongly advised to review all code thoroughly and evaluate it against best practices, security and compliance standards, and other requirements.

-## 📊 Example Output
+## Example Output

 The tool generates HTML report showing token usage over time with quota limits.
 Please find the example screenshots in the following.